Delta: Data of 'several hundred thousand' customers exposed

 Curtis said (24)7.ai "has a huge liability here."
 He said companies that use outside technology providers also must take steps to check the security of the software used by those providers.

-Neither Delta nor Sears responded immediately to questions about steps they took to ensure the security of the (24)7.ai software.
+A Delta spokesman declined to discuss steps the airline took to ensure the security of the (24)7.ai software.
+Sears, which is based in Hoffman Estates, Illinois, did not respond immediately to a request for comment.

 David Koenig can be reached at http://twitter.com/airlinewriter